 UPDATE: There is a petition on the White House web site about this, and President obama actually responds here.

 And impact is not a verb.
 I suppose that we can allow, e.g., "a meteor impacted the Earth", even though it sounds slightly pretentious (what's wrong with "hit the Earth" or "struck the Earth"?).
 Similarly, you might say that the Earth was "impacted by a meteor," and you might have an "impacted tooth".
 Otherwise you should stick with "A affected B" or "A had an impact (or an effect) on B." Who started this business of replacing the verb "affect" by the non-verb "impact" anyway?
 Is everyone trying to sound like Al Haig?

-What kind of colorblind am I?
-According to Farnsworth's D-15 dichotomous test, I have a moderate protan color vision defect, with the disclaimers about my monitor settings and the ambient light in the room.
-I think this means I have moderate "protanomaly", which is surprising to me, since I don't think that I see greens at all, but I'm not bad with reds.
+What kind of color blind am I?
+According to Farnsworth's D-15 dichotomous test, I have a moderate protan color vision defect, modulo the usual disclaimers about my monitor settings and the ambient light in the room.
+I think this means I have moderate "protanomaly", which is surprising to me, because, while I don't see greens at all, I'm not that bad with reds.
 So I took the EnChroma color blindness test, which says that I have "strong deuteranomaly/deuteranopia".
 I think that agrees more closely with my experience of color perception or its lack.

-This isn't really a gripe either, but both the American (e.g., 2/27/2013) and the European (e.g., 27/2/2013) methods of writing numeric dates are terrible, and you know what I mean if you ever have to sort data by date).
+This isn't really a gripe either, but both the American (e.g., 2/27/2013) and the European (e.g., 27/2/2013) methods of writing numeric dates are terrible, and you know what I mean if you ever have to sort data by date.
 XKCD explains how it should be done: